On robustness of Spectral R\'{e}nyi divergence: Acknowledgements

+The authors would like to thank the Associate Editor and the referee for their constructive comments, which improved the quality of the paper.
 The authors would like to thank Akifumi Okuno, Mirai Tanaka, Kei Kobayashi, Yuta Koike, Tomoyuki Higuchi, Hironori Fujisawa, Junho Yang, Masayuki Kano, and Shotaro Yagishita for their comments.
 This work is supported by JSPS KAKENHI (19K20222, 21H05205, 21K12067, 23K11024), MEXT (JPJ010217), and ``Strategic Research Projects'' grant (2022-SRP-13) from ROIS (Research Organization of Information and Systems).
 The simulation code is available at \url{https://github.com/t-tetsuya/Spectral_Renyi.git}.

-{ Supplement to ``On robustness of Spectral R\'{e}nyi divergence" by Tetsuya Takabatake and Keisuke Yano}
+\section{Supplement to ``On robustness of spectral R\'{e}nyi divergence" by Tetsuya Takabatake and Keisuke Yano}